-The subjects of the PhD programme are divided into three groups: basic subjects, specialisation subjects and elective subjects.

-The grouping of the subjects is different in the three programmes.
-It is common for all of them that to complete the studies, students have to earn at least 12 credits from the basic subjects and at least 9 credits from the specialisation subjects.
-Accredited doctoral subjects of a different programme or different doctoral school (of BME or of another Hungarian university) are considered elective subjects.
-In case of courses completed abroad, the Council of the Doctoral School decides about the acceptance and the credits based on their syllabus.

-Subjects may be announced every semester, every year or every two years, in Hungarian or in English.
-Details are specified in the PhD subject listing below.
+- 23. §. - (1) The subjects of the PhD programme are divided into three groups: basic subjects, specialisation subjects and elective subjects. - (2) The grouping of the subjects is different in the three programmes - (3) It is common for all of them that to complete the studies, students have to earn at least 12 credits from the basic subjects and at least 9 credits from the specialisation subjects. - (4) Accredited doctoral subjects of a different programme or different doctoral school (of BME or of another Hungarian university) are considered elective subjects. - (5) In case of courses completed abroad, the Council of the Doctoral School decides about the acceptance and the credits based on their syllabus. - (6) In every programme there is a compulsory course on science philosophy or research methodology, for example an appropriate subject chosen from the programme of the BME Doctoral School of Philosophy and History of Science.
+24. §. - (1) Subjects may be announced every semester, every year or every two years, in Hungarian or in English.
+Details are specified in the Subject Datasheets - (2) The list of actual subjects and their subject datasheets can be reach on the homepage of the Doctoral School